Animal and Plant Health Inspection Service, USDA.

 The proposed changes to the import program would not impact the estimates for this node.

 We have reviewed the documents summarized above and find that the evidence, assumptions, and conclusions of the 1995 risk management analysis and the 1995 supplemental pest risk assessment and its 1996 addendum would remain valid even if the proposed changes are made to the Mexican Hass avocado program.
-Therefore, we have determined that the importation of Hass avocados from Mexico in accordance with the existing regulations as modified by this proposed rule would present a negligible risk of introducing plant pests into the United States.
+Therefore, we have determined that the importation of Hass avocados from Mexico in accordance with the existing regulations as modified by this Start Printed Page 36899proposed rule would present a negligible risk of introducing plant pests into the United States.

 Discussion of Comments Received in Response to the May 2000 Notice

 Some commenters expressed concern over the number of violations that occurred during the first 2 years of the avocado import program.
 The commenters requested that the program be terminated because imported Hass avocados have not been completely contained within the limited distribution area.
 The comments expressed concerns over the number of shipments of Mexican avocados that were moved illegally to States where temperatures are higher, there is more suitable host material available, and the risk of introduction of a plant pest of concern is greater.

 During the first 2 years of the Hass avocado import program, boxes of avocados were diverted to States that were not listed as approved for distribution.
 APHIS conducted investigations and prosecuted several distributors for violations of the regulations.
 However, the pest risk analysis prepared for the rulemaking that established the current program to import Hass avocados from Mexico takes into account the expected diversion of some avocados to States not approved to receive them.
 The amount of avocados that were diverted during the first 2 years of the Hass avocado import program did not exceed the estimate used in the calculations of risk.